 Here are some headphone characteristics you need to be aware of when looking for a good bass:

-Driver size is important – Yep, even with bass headphones.
-The reason why you would ideally look for greater speaker area is because of high-quality sound reproduction.
-Contrary to higher pitched sounds where a smaller speaker is sufficient (that’s why earphones can’t provide good bass but can be extremely loud), bass is a low pitch sound by nature that can be registered only on lower frequencies.
+Yep, even with bass headphones.
+The reason why you would ideally look for a greater speaker area is because of high-quality sound reproduction.
+Contrary to higher-pitched sounds where a smaller speaker is sufficient (that’s why earphones can’t provide good bass but can be extremely loud), bass is a low pitch sound by nature that can be registered only on lower frequencies.
 This directly increases the length of an average bass sound wave, making it necessary for the sound to cover a little bit more ground compared to normal sound waves before it can be reproduced through your speaker.
 Have you noticed how big the bass speaker from your surround system is?
 This is the reason why.

 The variety of headphones available on the market is astonishing.
 That’s why you need to make sure the pair you decide to go with fits your requirements and more importantly produces some deep bass.